Installation

 paraloom --version

-paraloom validator status --config ./validator.toml
+paraloom validator status --keypair ~/.config/solana/paraloom-validator.json

 Troubleshooting